Faulkner House Books

 624 Pirates Alley, New Orleans

-It’s tucked well away and easy to miss, but if you have the address, just follow the map (or ask for directions!) and enter a literary wonderland.
-It’s a pretty small space, but it’s beyond beautiful, tightly packed with as many books as the little room can hold, and with particularly great sections on Mr Faulkner himself and poetic works from a range of writers.
-I was pretty happy to pick up a copy of Gumbo Ya-Ya there, and spent a solid 30 minutes browsing the books, lost in the perfectly chandelier lit happy place.
+It’s tucked well away and easy to miss, but if you have the address, just follow the map (or ask for directions!) and enter wonderland.
+It’s tightly packed with as many books as the little room can hold, with an unsurprisingly great section on Mr Faulkner himself and poetic works from a range of writers.
+I was pretty happy to pick up a copy of Gumbo Ya-Ya there, and spent a solid 30 minutes browsing the books, lost in the perfectly chandelier-lit happy place.